ptabasso2/datadog-otel-tracing/README.md

 + Dynamic Instrumentation
 + Remote Configuration

-while at the same time being able to comply with OpenTelemetry API specification.
+while at the same time conforming to OpenTelemetry API specifications.

 This lab includes all JVM flags required to leverage the Datadog Java agent capabilities mentioned above.